reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 }
 ```
 To implement this, we a created static function which accepts a `List` of cars.
 It should return filtered list according to specified condition.
-#### Expanding Function With New Criteria
+#### Adding Search Criteria
-If we want to expand our selection condition to filter only Mercedes Benz, our method will look something like this:
+If we want to expand our ssearch criteria to filter only Mercedes cars, our method will look something like this:
 ```java
 public static List<Car> findCarsWithModelOldWay(List<Car> cars){
     List<Car> selectedCars = new ArrayList<>();